JulianGiraldo97/RAGtional-Landpage/DEPLOYMENT.md

 ## Deployment Methods

 ### Method 1: GitHub Actions (Recommended)
-The repository includes a GitHub Actions workflow that automatically deploys on every push to the `main` or `release` branch.
+The repository includes a GitHub Actions workflow that automatically deploys on every push to the `master` or `release` branch.

 #### Setup Steps:
 1. **Enable GitHub Pages**: